 That said, it is unfair to expect sellers to sign up with FBA just to get into the buy box- after all, FBA has its own commission and fees to account for.
 This is where Seller-Fulfilled Prime, or SFP, comes in.
 To be an SFP seller on Amazon, you need to have consistently high ratings and short fulfillment times, which goes back and serves the original purpose without forcing every retailer into the FBA model.

 Excellent Seller Rating

 Also Read: How To Handle Amazon Reviews Like A Rockstar

 Any rating below a four on five is almost a no-go for the buy box.
-Your seller rating fortunately doesn’t depend on customer ratings alone.
-Factors such as the percentage of orders fulfilled without issue, percentage of returns and the amount of negative feedback you get all play a role.
-Amazon even takes your inventory into account indirectly – it looks at the pre-fulfilment cancellation rate, or the number of orders you cancelled from your end.
+Your seller rating, fortunately, doesn’t depend on customer ratings alone.
+Factors such as the percentage of orders fulfilled without issue, the percentage of returns and the amount of negative feedback you get all play a role.
+Amazon even takes your inventory into account indirectly – it looks at the pre-fulfillment cancellation rate or the number of orders you canceled from your end.
 In other words, you cancel an order when you don’t have enough inventory.

-When your order fulfilment rate is very high, and when you keep the returns and pre-fulfilment cancellations low, your seller rating goes up.
-Amazon recommends that you keep your pre-fulfilment cancellations under 2.5% of all orders.
+When your order fulfillment rate is very high, and when you keep the returns and pre-fulfillment cancellations low, your seller rating goes up.
+Amazon recommends that you keep your pre-fulfillment cancellations under 2.5% of all orders.